d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 [Things to do] See section Things to do

-Setting up sweep for local development ──────────────────────────────────────
+Setting up Sweep for local development ──────────────────────────────────────

   Since the Prolog and C parts of Sweep are intended to be distributed